Dorothy Clutterbuck: Clutterbuck and Wicca

 Chewton Mill House, the house in Highcliffe owned by Dorothy and reputedly the site of Gardner's initiation.

 After her death in 1951, Clutterbuck was identified by Gerald Gardner as a leading member of the New Forest coven of witches into which he claimed to have been initiated in September 1939.
 Gardner referred to her only as "Old Dorothy" in his publications, but gave her full name to personal acquaintances.
 Gardner's statements were interpreted by his pupil Doreen Valiente as implying that Clutterbuck had personally initiated him into the coven, but later authors such as Philip Heselton and Eleanor Bone claim that his initiator was in fact Edith Woodford-Grimes.
-Some writers, such as historian Jeffrey Russell, suggested that "Old Dorothy" had been invented by Gardner, but Valiente, knowing her full name, obtained her birth, marriage and death certificates and published a basic outline of her life in 1985 to prove that she really existed.
+Some writers, such as historian Jeffrey Burton Russell, suggest that "Old Dorothy" had been invented by Gardner, but Valiente, knowing her full name, obtained her birth, marriage and death certificates and published a basic outline of her life in 1985 to prove that she existed.

 It continues to be debated whether Gardner's claims that Clutterbuck was involved in pagan witchcraft were true, or whether Gardner used the name of a respectable local worthy as a private joke and to distract attention from his true magical partner, Edith Woodford-Grimes.
 Ronald Hutton and Leo Ruickbie have concluded that Clutterbuck is unlikely to have been involved in Gardner's activities, in particular because of her apparent commitment to Christianity.
 Hutton also points out that the date of Gardner's initiation would coincide with a period of mourning in 1939 when she had cancelled all other social engagements.
-Conversely, Philip Heselton has concluded that Clutterbuck definitely was involved in occult activities, and that her practice of Christianity was social and conventional in nature.
+Conversely, Philip Heselton believes that Clutterbuck was involved in occult activities, and that her practice of Christianity was social and conventional in nature.
 The principal body of evidence to which both sides appeal is provided by Clutterbuck's own diaries.

 The diaries

-Clutterbuck left three volumes of diaries, which are actually more similar to commonplace books, filled with daily poems and illustrations and intended to be read by visitors to her home.
+Clutterbuck left three volumes of diaries, which are more similar to commonplace books, filled with daily poems and illustrations and intended to be read by visitors to her home.

 The researchers Ronald Hutton and Philip Heselton have both read Clutterbuck's diaries, and have come to entirely different conclusions on their contents.
 Hutton believes that Clutterbuck's poems show her to be a "simple" and "kindly" woman with no connections with paganism or the occult.
 Heselton, on the other hand, believes that her writings reveal that "Dorothy was a pagan in all but name."

-The evidence cited by Heselton and his supporters consists both of the absence of overt Christian themes and the apparent presence of pagan sentiments.
-Heselton notes that "there is hardly a mention of Jesus and it seems as if her deepest spiritual experiences come from nature and, particularly, her garden."
-Little Christian sentiment is expressed, even on Christian holidays.
-Of the few direct references to Christianity, this for Whit Sunday 1942 is characteristically oblique: